ericsonweah/us-ski-and-snowboard-nodejs-test-solution/README.md

 ************************************************************************************************
-    OPTIONAL TO KNOW: Key Elements to be aware of it you want to understand this MVC Patterns
+    OPTIONAL TO KNOW: Key Elements to be aware of if you want to understand this MVC Patterns
 ************************************************************************************************